Social Impact and Ethical Sourcing

 Commitment to Social Impact

-Our local community is of vital importance to us.
-We research and contribute to several organizations in our State that are currently trying to help those who are victims of human trafficking.
+Our commitment to our local community remains unwavering.
+We actively research and support several organizations in our State that are dedicated to assisting victims of human trafficking.

 Conflict Minerals